ColeTrammer/iros/docs/di/execution.md

 ## Purpose

 The execution module is designed to allow asynchronous computation in an efficent and composable way.
-This library uses the design proposed in [P2300](https://github.com/brycelelbach/wg21_p2300_execution/tree/main), except no execeptions are used.
+This library uses the design proposed in [P2300](https://github.com/brycelelbach/wg21_p2300_execution/tree/main), except that no execeptions are used.

 ## Conceptual Overview